I'm a member

 Other diagnostic tests for AD include cerebrospinal (CSF) fluid levels of Tau protein or beta-amyloid precursor protein.
 These CSF tests are considered separately in Biochemical Markers of Alzheimer's Disease medical policy.

 POLICYGenetic testing for the diagnosis or risk assessment of Alzheimer's disease is considered investigational.
-Genetic testing includes, but is not limited to, testing for the apolipoprotein E epsilon 4 allele, presenilin genes, or amyloid precursor gene.
+Genetic testing includes, but is not limited to, testing for the apolipoprotein E epsilon 4 allele, presenilin genes, amyloid precursor gene, or TREM2.

 Investigative service is defined as the use of any treatment procedure, facility, equipment, drug, device, or supply not yet recognized by certifying boards and/or approving or licensing agencies or published peer review criteria as standard, effective medical practice for the treatment of the condition being treated and as such therefore is not considered medically necessary.